 What happened: Sterling was selling CDs outside a convenience store when police received a call of a man with a gun.
 Cellphone video showed police tackling Sterling and pinning him to the ground before Sterling was shot.
-Police said Sterling was reaching for a gun.
+But police said Sterling was reaching for a gun.

-The outcomes: Federal prosecutors said they didn't have enough evidence to file charges against Baton Rouge police officers Blane Salamoni and Howie Lake II.
+The outcomes: On Wednesday, federal prosecutors said they didn’t have enough evidence to file charges against Baton Rouge police officers Blane Salamoni and Howie Lake II.

 Minutes later, the Louisiana attorney general announced the state will launch an investigation to see whether the officers should face state criminal charges.

-But Sterling's death has sparked change in the city.
+But Sterling’s death has already yielded change.
 Baton Rouge Mayor Sharon Weston Broome said $2 million will be spent securing body cameras for the entire police force.
-On top of that, the city's police training manual will be revised, and officers will receive training in implicit bias, the mayor said.
+On top of that, the city’s police training manual will be revised, and officers will receive training in implicit bias, the mayor said.

 Date of death: April 4, 2015

 What happened: Officer Michael Slager pulled Scott over for a broken taillight.
 Scott bolted out of his car, though it’s not clear why.
 His family attorney speculated that Scott’s flight stemmed from his unpaid child support “and a fear of maybe going back (to jail).”